EnglundE/ms1-tonysbakery/README.md

 - ### Manual testing

-> * Testing of responsivness was done with help from Chrome dev tools, all responsive issues were found during coding process.
+> * Testing of responsivness was done and works well on all sizes.
+Mobile sizes from 320px, up to desktop size with help from Chrome dev tools, all responsive issues were found during coding process.
 Most of them solved during the same.
 > * Manual testing were done by myself and in total 4 family members and friends.

 > 1. On home page the hover function was tested in the navbar and social media links.